 Smoked salmon, cream cheese and scallions on pain de mie may not be the first image that comes to mind when you hear “fish sandwich.”
 However, your first bite of the Le Club at PB Boulangerie Bistro in Wellfleet may give you a brand new perspective.
 For some additional green onion goodness, order the boldly-named French Revolution.
 Boursin cheese, crispy bacon, and scallions on a baguette is just the kind of coupe d’état we can all get behind.
 A box of macaroons or creme brulée brioche from this award-winning bakery makes for a sweet after-lunch treat.

-If you’re going to Head of the Meadow Beach to check out the seals, you’ll want to pack a picnic for your day spent shoreside.
+Any day is a good day for a picnic at the beach, and with the Cape's milder temps you can do this well into late Fall.
 En route to the tip of the Cape, swing by one of three Box Lunch locations (Wellfleet, Truro and Provincetown).
 Their impressive offerings include dozens of cheekily-named wrap-style “Rollwiches,” such as the Gilded Lobster and Porkey’s Nightmare.
 Pint-sized travelers can choose from the “Kidwich” menu as well.

 Thanksgiving only happens once a year, but that doesn’t mean you have to wait 365 days for your favorite post-holiday sando—just visit Far Land Provisions in Provincetown.
 Their Pilgrim Lake with roast turkey, cheddar, house-made cranberry chutney and mayonnaise evokes T-Day spirit even in the height of summer.
 Looking for a veggie sandwich that eats like a whole meal?
 Try the Wood End.
 It's a marinated melange of grilled peppers, carrots and zucchini finished with a dollop of creamy hummus between two slices of freshly baked bread.